Slow transport and bound states for spinless fermions with long-range Coulomb interactions on one-dimensional lattices: slow bound states under long-range interactions

-For generic quantum lattice models bound states should also exist, which does not rely on integrability, but on limited band widths.
-And they are expected to play an essential role in transport likewise.
-For $n=2$ particles, this can be proven for general interaction potentials, no matter it is attractive or repulsive \cite{kagan1984localization,winkler2006repulsively,valiente2010lattice}.
-For $n>2$ particles, there still lacks a general theory \cite{kagan1984localization,mattis1986few,kornilovitch2013stability}.
-However, their existence may be anticipated from a simple energy conservation perspective: when the potential energy of a compact $n$ particle cluster is much greater than the bind width, it can't decay into smaller spatially separated pieces, hence the cluster is close to an eigenstate.
-These arguments also applies for the long-range model \eqref{eq:ham}.
-There should be $n$ particle bound states, with an effective hopping $\sim V^{-(n-1)}$ in $n^\text{th}$ order of perturbation theory.
+For generic quantum lattice models, bound states should also exist, which does \emph{not} rely on integrability, but on a limited band width.
+We expect that they should also play an essential role in transport, especially in the strong coupling regime.
+For $n=2$ particles, existence of bound states can be proven for general interaction potentials, no matter they are attractive or repulsive \cite{kagan1984localization,winkler2006repulsively,valiente2010lattice}.
+For $n>2$ particles, there still lacks a general theory \cite{kagan1984localization,mattis1986few, valiente2010three, kornilovitch2013stability}.
+However, existence of them may be anticipated from a simple energy conservation perspective: when the potential energy of a compact $n$-particle cluster is much greater than $n$ times the band width, it can't decay into spatially far-separated smaller pieces.
+These arguments should also hold for lattice models with long-range interactions \cite{valiente2010lattice}.
+In the following, we show direct evidence for this for the Hamiltonian \eqref{eq:ham}, by numerically diagonalizing it for a system of $n$ particles on a ring lattice, for only small $n$'s.

-Transport and relaxation not only depend on the content of bound states but also on their collision properties.
-We use a simulation of few spin dynamics that has been applied to integrable models \cite{ganahl2013quantum,vlijm2015quasi} to investigate that.
-Specifically, we collide a Gaussian wave packet like magnon (see appendix \ref{sec:app:A} for details of its definition) and a localized spin block, as plotted in Fig.\ref{fig:bowling:lr}.
-The spin block is stable for long time, which implies that it is close to an eigenstate of the Hamiltonian and resembles a slow moving $n$ particle bound state.
-Then one can see the light magnon is always backscattered by the spin block (the approximate bound state).